Maja Krzic

-Maja Krzic is a soil scientist and a professor in the Department of Forest & Conservation Sciences in the Faculty of Forestry with a joint appointment in the Applied Biology and Soil Sciences programs in the Faculty of Land and Food Systems at the University of British Columbia.
+Maja Krzic is a soil scientist and a professor in the Department of Forest & Conservation Sciences in the Faculty of Forestry and Environmental Stewardship with a joint appointment in the Applied Biology and Soil Sciences programs in the Faculty of Land and Food Systems at the University of British Columbia.
 She is a founder of the Virtual Soil Science Learning Resources Group, a collaborative teaching effort among scientists, students, and multimedia experts from seven universities and three research institutions in Canada that create open access soil science educational resources.
 She is also the president of the Canadian Society of Soil Science and was named a 3M National Teaching Fellow in 2016.

 Education

 Krzic has a PhD from the University of British Columbia and a MSc and BSc from the University of Belgrade.
-Her PhD dissertation, carried under the supervision of Art Bomke, focused on tillage-planting systems and cover cropping for sweet corn production in the Western Fraser Valley of British Columbia.
+Her PhD dissertation, carried under the supervision of Dr. Art Bomke, focused on tillage-planting systems and cover cropping for sweet corn production in the Western Fraser Valley of British Columbia.